Rodeoclash/AwesomeEsports/README.md

 ## Desktop tools
 - [Vodon Pro](https://github.com/Rodeoclash/vodon-pro) - Video player designed for performing reviews on footage from multiple viewpoints.
 - [OBS Studio](https://obsproject.com/) - Recording suite which allows easy composing of multiple sources into one feed.
 Used to build pro Twitch Streams.
+- [Medal](https://medal.tv/) - Clip, edit and share gameplay
+- [outplayed](https://go.overwolf.com/outplayed/) - Video capture with automatic capturing of events in the game.
+Based on Overwolf.
+- [insights-capture](https://insights.gg/insights-capture) - Video capture built on top of Overwolf, has an integration into Insights.gg
+- [moments](https://steelseries.com/gg/moments) - Video capture software built by a hardware company for some reason

 ## Online tools
 - [Vodon Online](https://online.vodon.gg/) - Tool to build video game guides off video footage